 I remember buying an HP iPAQ in Hong Kong back in 2003.
-An amazing little device, hampered by a clunky Windows OS.
-It was pretty, clean looking, almost elegant.
+An amazing little device, hampered by a clunky Windows OS. how to use ivermectin injection for humans It was pretty, clean looking, almost elegant.
 About the size of an iPhone.
 As I wandered back to my office in the lunchtime heat, I did not realise it, but HP had been developing the PDA concept for a considerable period of time.

 It could have become an iconic product, it had the potential.
 I still have it in my personal museum of defunct technology.
 Along with my Psion Organiser (a long sad uniquely British story of snatching defeat from the jaws of victory).
 Both bits of kit still work.